-We found one other detailed test in SE Labs Home Anti-Malware Protection report for July to September 2017.
+We found one other detailed test in the SE Labs Home Anti-Malware Protection report for July to September 2017.
 This pitched 10 top antivirus engines against three common attack types and explained what happened next.

 360 Total Security started well, blocking 25 out of 25 of the email threats.
 But it only stopped 44 out of 50 of the dangerous web downloads, the lowest in this group (four of the test programs blocked everything).
 The worst result was for exploit-based targeted attacks, where the program stopped just one out of 25.
 The next worst package, Avira Free Security Suite, blocked 16, and again, the top four packages blocked the full set.

 We suspect these tests were based on the 360 Total Security native engines alone, without any Bitdefender or Avira assistance.
 Still, that seems fair enough as it’s the default setting, and as exploit protection isn’t really about fire detection, we suspect it wouldn’t have made much difference.
 360 Total Security just doesn’t deliver the accuracy you need.

 360 Total Security doesn’t have the accuracy to be your first-line antivirus defense.
 You could install it as a simple second-opinion scanner, though, or ignore the antivirus side and just explore the bundled tools.

 1: Click on Download Button.

 2: Softwares Auto Download.

 3: Open Download File.